CumulusNetworks/docs/content/cumulus-linux-59/System-Configuration/Firewall-Rules.md

 Whitelist rules specify the services or application ports enabled on the switch.

-Cumulus Linux provides the following Whitelist rules:
+Cumulus Linux provides the following Whitelist rules.

 | Rule Name | Description |
 | --------- | ----------- |